 - 3.8.1 The EPAC rules fall in line with Dartmouth's Computing Services' email Policy (https://policies.dartmouth.edu/policy/dartmouth-information-technology-policy), which restricts students from mass emailing people unknown to the sender.
-In order to enforce this policy, campaign emails may not be BCC'd.
+To enforce this policy, campaign emails may not be BCC'd.
 Further, EPAC should be CC'd on all mass email campaigns at Elections.Planning.and.Advisory.Committee@dartmouth.edu.
-EPAC advises candidates to familiarize themselves with this and all other College policies. - 3.8.2 Candidates and their campaigns must use the All-Undergraduates listserv for any campus-wide emails AND CC the EPAC email.
+EPAC advises candidates to familiarize themselves with this and all other College policies. - 3.8.2 Candidates and their campaigns must use the Dartmouth Student Elections Dartmouth Group to send any emails to campus or their respective housing community.
 Each candidate is limited to sending three such emails during the campaign period.